Industrial policy is back on the agenda!

 A few remarks are warranted on the current version of the EQuIP toolbox:

-- First, the diagnostic tools developed so far can be deployed in modular manner.
-However, obviously, the more tools are applied, the more findings can be generated, and the more information can be fed into the strategy formulation exercise.
+- The diagnostic tools developed so far can be deployed in modular manner.
+However, the more tools are applied, the more findings can be generated, and the more information can be fed into the strategy formulation exercise.

-- Second, the tools are considered “living documents” (or “constant work in progress”) that will be continuously improved based on users’ feedback and comments.
+- The tools are considered “living documents” (or “constant work in progress”) that will be continuously improved based on users’ feedback and comments.

-- Third, further tools could be developed in order to cover additional topics of importance for inclusive and sustainable industrial strategy-setting.
+- Further tools could be developed in order to cover additional topics of importance for inclusive and sustainable industrial strategy-setting.

-- Fourth, the EQuIP Toolbox is based on the acknowledgement that not all industrial development goals can be achieved at the same time – which points to the importance of prioritization and a sequential approach to industrial strategy implementation.
+- The EQuIP Toolbox is based on the acknowledgement that not all industrial development goals can be achieved at the same time – which points to the importance of prioritization and a sequential approach to industrial strategy implementation.